vargash1/dotfiles/README.md

 #Dotfiles
-Some of the configurations I use on my system.
+Some of the configuration files I use on my system.